genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/02_basics.md

 }
 ```

-This endpoint, if defined in the file **trade-web-handler.kts**, is available at **trade/all-trades**.
+If you define the file **myapp-web-handler.kts**, it is available at **trade/all-trades**.
 For more information on [paths, see below](#paths).

 ## Producing output

-By default, the `handleRequest` function infers the output of the endpoint based on the return value of the block.
+By default, the `handleRequest` function infers the output of the endpoint from the return value of the block.
 So, if you are only producing output and not receiving any input, you do not need type parameters.

-The output value is returned as JSON using the standard serialisation mechanism.
-This is sufficient for most cases, but options are available to customise the output.
+The output value is returned as JSON, using the standard serialisation mechanism.

+This is sufficient for most cases, but you can customise the output.

 ### Content type

-If you want to override the default bahaviour, call `produces` with a content type.
+If you want to override the default behaviour and specify an output type, use the call `produces` with a content type.
 The following content types are supported out of the box:

 | Content type               | Name in code                           | Data   |
 |----------------------------|:---------------------------------------|--------|